MicrosoftDocs/visualstudio-docs/docs/install/create-a-network-installation-of-visual-studio.md

 ### Use a .config file to customize your layout

-You can use an [exported config file](import-export-installation-configurations.md) to customize the contents of a network layout.
+You can also use an [exported config file](import-export-installation-configurations.md) to customize the contents of a network layout.

     ```shell
     vs_enterprise.exe --layout C:\VSLayout --config c:\myconfig.config